- Day 1: Arrive at Rishikesh

 - Trek gradient: Moderate

 Day 5 is your summit day so you start trekking early post your breakfast.
+The brahmatal trek height is of 12,250 ft (3,734 m).
 From the campsite, it takes about 15 minutes to reach the Brahmatal Lake which is the first stop along the trail to the summit.
 The lake sits right in the midst of a meadow and the trail leading up to the lake is a gradual ascent.
 The lake in winters remain frozen and when visited in spring and autumn shows off it's crystal clear beautiful blue waters.
 The break at the lake also presents a good photo opportunity while we discourage and do not allow nomads to walk on the lake at any given point in time.
 The lake is accompanied by a lone tree that has snow all over during winters.

 Your campsite for the night Daldum is about 3 hours from the Brahmatal Top and you start descending into a forest after spending some time at Brahmatal Top.